 2. The GPU drivers are outdated or corrupted

-If it’s been a while since you last updated your GPU drivers, you should probably do it now.
+You should probably do it now if it’s been a while since you last updated your GPU drivers.
 Update your drivers once every couple of months and after any AAA game releases to get the best performance.

 But changes to your hardware, Windows updates, and, yes, driver updates can break the drivers.

 If you’re getting bad GPU performance after a driver update, that’s probably the cause.